bismuthfoundation/hypernode/doc/Tuneable_config.md

 How many blocks - at most - to send in a single message when syncing catching up nodes.
 > BLOCK_SYNC_COUNT=20

+How high a consensus % to reach before forging.
+> MIN_FORGE_CONSENSUS=20

 ### Network load related

 For the whole net